The Weigaltown Elemental Band

 Hailing from Erie Pennsylvania, singer/bassist Skip Niebauer had been a member of The Limbos before enjoying local success as part of The Arkay IV.
 Between 1966 and 1968 The Arkade IV managed to record a series of three singles and an album for the local Marion label.

 In the early 1970s Niebauer, guitarist Bernie DeNardo and drummer Bill Kirby, formed The Weilagtown Elemental Band.
-The trio apparently recorded a series of demos at Erie's American Artist Studio though those tapes didn't see a release until 1976 when they appeared as the group issued and self-produced "Don't Hurt Yourself" (a couple of references indicated 300 copies were pressed).
-With Neibauer responsible for nine of the ten tracks, musically the set bounced all over the spectrum, including stabs at 1960s-styled folk-rock ('Don't Tell Me Love'), conventional blues ('Coal Freight Train'), country-rock ('Christmas Eve'), and even plain goofy ('Get the Jing').
-Much of the material is soaked in a distinctive pre-Springsteen blue-collar vibe (check out 'Sam' and 'Get the Jing).
-All of the performances were entertaining and worth hearing.
+The trio apparently recorded a series of demos at Erie's American Artist Studio though those tapes didn't see a release until 1976 when they appeared as the group issued and self-produced "Don't Hurt Yourself."
+A couple of references indicated 300 copies of the LP were pressed.
+With Neibauer responsible for nine of the ten tracks, musically the set bounced all over the spectrum, including stabs at 1960s-styled folk-rock ('Don't Tell Me Love'), conventional blues ('Coal Freight Train'), country-rock ('Christmas Eve') and even plain goofy ('Git the Jing').
+Much of the material was soaked in a distinctive pre-Springsteen blue-collar vibe (check out 'Sam' and 'Get the Jing).
+Most of the performances were entertaining and worth hearing, if most weren't going to stick in your head for an extended period of time.
 Their enthusiasm even managed to overcome the set's distinctively low-fi sound.
 Not a major criticism, but in being so diverse it was hard to get a grip on the trio's real sound.
-Elsewhere, with it's atypical droning sound, 'Early In the Evening' was probably the standout effort.
+Elsewhere, with it's atypical droning rocker 'Early In the Evening' was probably the standout effort.

 Hurt Yourself" track listing: